Dose calculator

 A second consideration documented in the comparative literature is how a multi-dose schedule interacts with cumulative weekly exposure.
 Three 100 mcg doses per day for seven days produce 2,100 mcg of weekly exposure from a single 5 mg vial, which means a vial reconstituted at the example concentration of 2,500 mcg/mL lasts roughly two and a half weeks at that cadence — a useful number to know in advance when planning reorders, since running out mid-cycle disrupts whatever pattern the log was attempting to capture.
 Researchers who document this kind of long-running protocol typically also note ambient temperature during transport between dose times, because a vial carried in a warm bag for several hours each day is not in the same storage condition as one that lives continuously in a refrigerator, and the difference is worth recording even if the visible appearance of the solution does not change.

-Common GHRP-2 dose mistakes
+Common GHRP-2 dose-calculation mistakes

 - Neglecting to log the specific time of day for each dose in a multi-dose schedule, which renders later analysis of the data almost meaningless.